HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks: Additional Details

 \subsection{Dataset Details}

 The datasets used in our work include medical VQA datasets and medical report generation datasets.
-The VQA datasets are introduced as follows: \begin{itemize} \item \textbf{OMVQA-Rad}~\cite{Hu2024} is the radiology subset of the OmniMedVQA dataset, which aggregates data from multiple medical classification datasets and converts them into a VQA format.
-We employ the open-access subset.
-We randomly select 4,200 samples for the training set and 1,200 samples for the test set. \item \textbf{VQA-RAD}~\cite{Lau2018} is the first manually curated VQA dataset in radiology, where clinical questions were naturally formulated by medical professionals based on radiological images, along with reference answers.
+The VQA datasets are introduced as follows: \begin{itemize} \item \textbf{VQA-RAD}~\cite{Lau2018} is the first manually curated VQA dataset in radiology, where clinical questions were naturally formulated by medical professionals based on radiological images, along with reference answers.
 We employ the closed-ended subset.
 We use the official training split of size 1,027 and the official test split of size 272. \item \textbf{SLAKE}~\cite{Liu2021} is a large bilingual medical VQA dataset featuring comprehensive semantic annotations by experienced physicians, accompanied by a structured medical knowledge base.
 We employ the English closed-ended subset.
-We use the official training split of size 1,943 and the official test split of size 416. \item \textbf{OMVQA-Oph}~\cite{Hu2024} is the ophthalmology subset derived from the OmniMedVQA dataset.
+We use the official training split of size 1,943 and the official test split of size 416. \item \textbf{OMVQA-Rad}~\cite{Hu2024} is the radiology subset of the OmniMedVQA dataset, which aggregates data from multiple medical classification datasets and converts them into a VQA format.
 We employ the open-access subset.
-We randomly select 4,200 samples for the training set and 1,200 samples for the test set. \item \textbf{DME-VQA}~\cite{TasconMorales2022} is built upon two public retinal image datasets, IDRiD~\cite{Porwal2018} and e-Ophta~\cite{Decenciere2013}, containing questions related to diabetic macular edema (DME) and other eye conditions.
+We randomly select 1,200 samples for the test set. \item \textbf{DME-VQA}~\cite{TasconMorales2022} is built upon two public retinal image datasets, IDRiD~\cite{Porwal2018} and e-Ophta~\cite{Decenciere2013}, containing questions related to diabetic macular edema (DME) and other eye conditions.
 The contours of the original image masks are extracted and rendered as red outlines on the original images to form the question images for each sample.
-We randomly select 5,000 samples from the official training split for the training set and use the official test split of size 1,311. \item \textbf{Quilt-VQA}~\cite{Seyfioglu2024} is an organic evaluation dataset created by extracting real-world medical questions and answers from QUILT educational videos.
-We employ the closed-ended subset.
-We use the official test split of size 343. \item \textbf{PathMMU}~\cite{Sun2024a} is a high-quality, diverse pathology VQA dataset designed to assess the reasoning and understanding capabilities of large multimodal models in pathology.
+We randomly select 5,000 samples from the official training split for the training set and use the official test split of size 1,311. \item \textbf{OMVQA-Oph}~\cite{Hu2024} is the ophthalmology subset derived from the OmniMedVQA dataset.
+We employ the open-access subset.
+We randomly select 1,200 samples for the test set. \item \textbf{PathMMU}~\cite{Sun2024a} is a high-quality, diverse pathology VQA dataset designed to assess the reasoning and understanding capabilities of large multimodal models in pathology.
 We employ its PathCLS and Atlas subsets, as they are not included in the pretraining data of Lingshu-7B to the best of our knowledge.
 Then we randomly select 2,095 samples for the training set and 598 samples for the test set. \item \textbf{PathVQA}~\cite{He2020} is the first VQA dataset in pathology, constructed using a semi-automated pipeline that extracts question-answer pairs from pathology textbooks and digital libraries.
 We employ the closed-ended subset.
-We randomly select 5,000 samples from the official training split for the training set and use the official test split of size 3,391. \end{itemize}
+We randomly select 5,000 samples from the official training split for the training set and use the official test split of size 3,391. \item \textbf{Quilt-VQA}~\cite{Seyfioglu2024} is an organic evaluation dataset created by extracting real-world medical questions and answers from QUILT educational videos.
+We employ the closed-ended subset.
+We randomly select 343 samples for the test set. \end{itemize}